Intervention Orders Lawyers Melbourne Victoria

 - Are the current or suggested terms of the order untenable?

-Contested matters will often progress through the courts in the following way: from mention hearing to directions hearing and contested hearing.
+Contested matters will often progress through the courts from mention hearing to directions hearing and contested hearing.
 It can be a long process and one that you should engage a lawyer to guide you through.

 Like all cases before the courts, early preparation and competent representation are the key to success.
 If you are facing an intervention order, call our office today.